Curse of the Undead: Cast

-Themes

-Curse of the Undead deliberately sets itself out as different not only because it is a horror Western, but because it returns to European vampire folklore rather than rely on Universal's mythology or the Hammer version of Dracula which had been released the previous year, although it did keep the idea of Robey transforming into a bat, which is a cinematic creation, not a part of European folklore.
-Robey is a vampire not because he was the victim of another vampire, but because he committed the mortal sin of suicide – well into the nineteenth century suicides were buried at crossroads to prevent them from returning as vampires.
-Because of this, none of Robey's victims will be returning from the dead.
-Also unlike the film iconography of the previous fifty-odd years, Robey is not incinerated by exposure to the daylight; the pre-cinema vampires were perfectly capable of walking in the sunlight.
-The final method of Robey's destruction is definitely unique, but appropriate for both the myth and the setting.
-Preacher Dan's thorn cross, supposedly originating from the site of the Crucifixion, is destructive to the vampire both because of its form (a cross) and its source (Calvary); its supernatural powers are made clear by the fact that it survives being shot from a gun (a normal thorn would have been destroyed).
-Placing the cross on a bullet used in an old-fashioned Western shootout simply makes it part of the setting.

 Production

 Curse of the Undead started as a gag idea by husband-and-wife team Edward and Mildred Dein.
 Universal-International producer Joseph Gershenson heard about the idea from his wife and quickly phoned Edward Dein: "Hey, smartass.
 The good stuff you don't give us.
 I want to make this picture."
 According to an early studio announcement the film was intended as a satire of the vampire theme set in the Old West.

 Release

 Critical response

 Dennis Schwartz of Ozus' World Movie Reviews rated the film a score B−, calling it "A gimmicky B horror-western, that soon wears thin".
 Dave Sindelar of Fantastic Movie Musings and Ramblings called it " the most successful merging of the western and horror genres", while also criticizing the film's soundtrack, and some of the performances.
 TV Guide awarded the film one out of four stars, calling the film "mediocre".

-Shown on the MeTV show Svengoolie on June 19, 2021.